 6 ounces (170g) fresh raspberries

-In a 9-inch pan (I used a Mauviel tart tatin pan, but a 9-inch lodge cast iron would also work) melt the butter, sugar, cinnamon sticks and raspberries, add the pears and cook over low heat until they are caramelized.
+In a 9-inch pan (I used a Mauviel tarte tatin pan (note the one linked here is 11 inches), but a 9-inch Lodge cast iron would also work) melt the butter, sugar, cinnamon sticks and raspberries, add the pears and cook over low heat until they are caramelized.
 This can take up to an hour, depending on how firm the pears are.
-See me make them in my instagram video.

 To make the cake: